athulinc/medbox/README.md

-# medbox
+# MedBox
-iOS medicine reminder app
+This iOS app will remind you to take medicines on time.